abhaikollara/kerala-flood-helplines/medical-staff.md

 ---
 # Medical Volunteers

+__P.S This is an unofficial list, the contact numbers have not been confirmed__

 | District |  Phone |  Name |
 | ---- | ---- | ---- |
 |Alapuzha |   [8129887816](tel:8129887816) |  Dr. Anfal|